anonymity000/MB-DCA/README.md

 8. FGVC-Fungi: extract dataset in ./materials/fungi  [Link](https://drive.google.com/file/d/1y9jl3xHKj3_9tNfuvpsGj196rBgCErZV/view)

 # Usage
-1. Create a directory: ./save The training/testing results are saved in this directory.
+1. Create a directory: ./save, the training/testing results are saved in this directory.
-2. Create a directory: ./materials/mini-imagenet
+2. Create a directory: ./test, copy the trained model into this directory for testing.
-3. ???The trained models are copied in this directory.
-We have offerred the trained models.
+3. We have offerred the trained models.
+[Link]()
 ## Train
 ```
 python train_meta.py --config CONFIG_PATH.yam